paxriel/deaths-api/README.md

 2. cd to the download location in cmd or bash
 3. Run `npm install --production` if you are running on a production server or `npm install` if it is in a development environment.
 If you don't really understand what production and development environments are, just run `npm install`.
 4. Run `heroku create YourNameHere`.
-5. Run `heroku config:set PRIVATE_KEY="YourPrivateKeyHere"`
-6. Run `heroku config:set PUBLIC_KEY="YourPublicKeyHere"`
-7. Run `heroku config:set METRIC_KEY="YourMetricKeyHere"`
-8. Run `heroku config:set MONGODB_URL="YourURLHere"`
+5. Run `heroku config:set PRIVATE_KEY="YourPrivateKeyHere"`, `heroku config:set PUBLIC_KEY="YourPublicKeyHere"`, `heroku config:set METRIC_KEY="YourMetricKeyHere"` and `heroku config:set MONGODB_URL="YourURLHere"`
-9. Run `git init`
+6. Run `git init`
-10. Run `git remote set-url heroku https://git.heroku.com/YourNameHere.git`
+7. Run `git remote set-url heroku https://git.heroku.com/YourNameHere.git`
-11. Run `git add .`, `git commit -m "Initial commit"` and `git push heroku master`
+8. Run `git add .`, `git commit -m "Initial commit"` and `git push heroku master`
-12. Your app is now up on Heroku on `YourNameHere.herokuapp.com`!
+9. Your app is now up on Heroku on `YourNameHere.herokuapp.com`!
 If you want to test your app locally, refer to the instructions for deploying locally from Step 3 onwards.

 ## Example Implementation